gongybable/gongybable.github.io/pages/Knowledge_Base/ML_Basic/unsupervised_learning/index.md

 * Sensitive to initialization values <br />
 * Possible to converge to a local optimum <br />
 * Slow convergence rate <br />

+### K-Means Vs GMM
+- K-Means advantages:

+    - It is easy to implement.
+    - With large number of variables, it is computationally faster.
+    - Consistent and scale-invariant.
+    - It is guaranteed to converge.

+- GMM advantages:

+    - It is much more flexible in terms of cluster covariance, which means that each cluster can have unconstrained covariance structure.
+    - Soft assignment — points can belong to different clusters, with different level of membership.
+This level of membership is the probability of each point to belong to each cluster.

 ## Cluster Validation
 1. External indices: Scoring methods for labelled data <br />